vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 We explained the [ODBC setup process on Peakboard](/SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.html) in a previous article.
 Check it out for the full step-by-step guide.

-During installation make sure to select the correct architecture (32 or 64 Bit) for the Peakboard runtime, and keep the driver updated because Snowflake regularly publishes security patches and performance improvements.
+During installation, make sure to select the correct architecture (either 32 or 64 bit) for the Peakboard runtime, and keep the driver updated, because Snowflake regularly releases updated drivers with security patches and performance improvements.

 In our sample we will use a very simple table that we manually created in the Snowflake backend.
 The table is used to store temperature values from an air